 On the NGA, the D.C.
 Circuit specifically cautioned that the "broad public interest standards in FERC's enabling legislation are limited to the purposes that Congress had in mind when it enacted this legislation."
 Pub.
 Utilities Comm'n of State of Cal. v.
 FERC, 900 F.2d 269, 281 (D.C.
 Cir.
 1990) (quotations omitted).
 "This rule helps confine an agency's authorization to those areas in which the agency fairly may be said to have expertise."
 Id.
+Neither the statutory text nor any history of the Federal Water Power Act or the Natural Gas Act indicate Congress considered the public interest to include environmental concerns over a compound ubiquitous to human life.

 The Supreme Court has also explained that FERC's "public interest" standard "is not a broad license to promote the general public welfare."
-Nat'l Ass'n for Advancement of Colored
+Nat'l Ass'n for Advancement of Colored People v.

-People v.
 Fed.
 Power Comm'n, 425 U.S. 662, 669 (1976) ("NAACP"). "[T]o give content and meaning to the words 'public interest' as used in the Power and Gas Acts, it is necessary to look to the purposes for which the Acts were adopted."
 Id. "[I]t is clear that the principal purpose of [the Gas and Power] Acts was to encourage the orderly development of plentiful supplies of electricity and natural gas at reasonable prices."
 Id. at 669-70 (emphasis added).
-Needless to say, the "Social Cost of Carbon" analysis is not a method of "encourage[ing] the orderly development of plentiful supplies of electricity and natural gas at reasonable prices." id.-if anything, it is the exact opposite.
+Needless to say, the "Social Cost of Carbon" analysis is not a method of "encourag[ing] the orderly development of plentiful supplies of electricity and natural gas at reasonable prices," id.-if anything, it is the exact opposite.

 In addition to this primary purpose, the Supreme Court has recognized that certain subsidiary interests grant the Commission "authority to consider conservation, environmental, and antitrust questions."
 NAACP, 425 U.S. at 670.
 But the proposition that the Commission has power to consider conservation and environmental questions stems from Udall v.
 Fed.
 Power Comm'n, 387 U.S. 428, 448-49 (1967).
 That case did not involve the certification of natural gas facilities; instead it addressed a question under the Federal Water Power Act of 1920 as amended by the Federal Power Act.
 Udall, 387 U.S. at 448-49.
 Specifically, it asked whether the Commission properly found that certain hydroelectric improvements were "desirable and justified in the public interest for the purpose of improving or developing a waterway or waterways for the use or benefit of interstate or foreign commerce."
 Id (quoting 16 U.S.C. § 797(e)).
 The Court overturned the new dam's license because the Federal Water Power Act's text required considering "recreational purposes" including the 1965 Anadromous Fish Act showing that "Congress is greatly concerned with the depletion of these fish resources 'from water resources developments and other causes."
 Id. at 438; id. at 440 ("Fishing is obviously one recreational use of the river.").
-The Natural Gas Act contains no such language.
+The Natural Gas Act contains no such text.